ntogasa/campground_scavenger/README.md

 numbers.

 ## Purposes/Functions
-Reserving campgrounds on reservation.gov is not a very efficient process, because checking campground availabilities requires visiting each campground's website individually.
+Reserving campgrounds on recreation.gov is not a very efficient process, as checking campground availabilities requires visiting each campground's website individually.
 Campground Checker resolves this inefficiency via mas search capabilities.
 It also provides an API.